jgarc172/code-practice/Preparation/5-composition.md

    }
 ```

-In this case, the `if/else` construct was necessary as the final value is a boolean.
-For other cases, the `if` or the `if/else` construct is very important.
+In this case, the `if/else` construct was **not** necessary as the final value is a boolean.
+For other cases where the final result is not a boolean, the `if` or the `if/else` construct is very important.

 ## Review
 Solutions to a problem is a combination of applying smaller expressions.
 It is preferrable to use small expression when the clarity of the solution if obvious.
 If it is more clear to use a longer expressions, even if it takes extra steps, then use it.